mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

   we usually need to run a whole test suite as we cannot high confidence know which parts are affected.
 This to some extent can be improved by trying to build hearistic to aid this process, but it is prone to errors and hard to keep accurate at all times
-- All components needs to be loaded at all times in order to run only parts of the application
+- All components need to be loaded at all times in order to run only parts of the application
 - Increased resource usage, as we load parts of the application that are rarely used in a given context
 - The high memory usage results in slowing the whole application as it increases GC cycles duration creating significantly longer latency for processing requests or worse cache usage of CPUs